 Hope this helps!

-The HTTP works for your iPhone would be correct for a condition where the Central Node does not contain Apple Certified certificates configured in the proxy security thumbprint. (ones IT support would could be contacted to add these in the central node)
+If HTTP works for your iPhone, this would be correct for a scenario where the Central Node does not contain the Apple Certified certificates (configured in the QMC proxy security thumbprint).
+One's IT support should be contacted to add these Apple Certified certificates in the central node.